Christina Hammer: Hammer vs. Mathis

-In a relatively balanced fight between Hammer and Mathis, Hammer was clinching after an exchange in the fifth round, to which Mathis landed several blows with her right hand to Hammers left ear.
-Suddenly, Hammer went down to the canvas and struggled to come back to her feet.
-The assigned referee, Manfred Kuechler, failed to count Hammer out who required 25 seconds to erect herself properly from the canvas.
+In a relatively balanced fight between Hammer and Mathis, Hammer was clinching after an exchange in the fifth round, during which Mathis landed several right-hand blows to Hammer's left ear.
+Hammer went down to the canvas and struggled to come back to her feet.
+The assigned referee, Manfred Kuechler, failed to count Hammer out after she required 25 seconds to erect herself properly from the canvas.
 Instead, Kuechler ruled the punch that knocked Hammer down an illegal blow to the back of the head and disqualified Mathis.
 Hammer won the WBF and vacant WBO junior-middleweight titles via a controversial DQ over Mathis.
 Due to Hammer's excessive clinching, Mathis legally used her free hand to land blows to the side of Hammer's head, sending her to the canvas.
-The slow motion replay showed that it was Hammer who was fouling by holding Mathis' left arm and still got knocked out.
+The slow motion replay showed that it was Hammer who had fouled by holding Mathis' left arm.
 Fans were outraged and declared that Mathis had been robbed of a KO victory.
-Mathis herself was very upset about being disqualified, as she knew that her punches were legal.
-"It's shameful!
-I never imagined it could end like this [...]
-For me, I won this fight.
-I won it by knockout!
-I began to build up and I felt that she was out of breath.
-She spent the first four rounds hanging her arm and she was not notified.
-[Rene Cordier] kept telling me: hit anyway with the other arm!
-And by the time I get past my hook [...]
-I touched her in the ear, that's why she fell."
-Hammer celebrated her titles, however, she was saddened by the result, in which she stated: "That was an unfair thing to do with her [...] but I can not leave such a victory on me - the thing needs to be sorted out.", while remarking she does not want to become a champion through disqualification.
+Mathis insisted that her punches were legal.
+Hammer expressed that she did not want to become a champion through disqualification.

-On 28 July 2014, the World Boxing Federation's declared the bout a 'no-contest' and restored the WBF light-middleweight title to Mathis, with Martin André, the president of the French Boxing Federation, stating he was going to make a complaint to the WBO, to validate the victory of Mathis and that he was ready to ban the WBF in France.
-On 29 July 2014, The sanctioning commission, the Bund Deutscher Berufsboxer (BDB; Association of German Professional Boxers), followed the WBF decision and officially changed the bout outcome to 'no-contest'.
-BDB President Thomas Pütz apologised for the "bad decision" and stated that there will be an investigation of the said event and a hearing of Manfred Küchler to decide whether he will be suspended.
-On 7 August 2014, after reviewing the bout, the WBO agreed with the WBF and BDB and declared it a 'no-contest' and did not order a rematch since Hammer is the organization's reigning middleweight champion.
+On 28 July 2014, the World Boxing Federation's declared the bout a 'no-contest' and restored the WBF light-middleweight title to Mathis.
+Martin André, the president of the French Boxing Federation, stated that he would make a complaint to the WBO to validate the victory of Mathis; he asserted that he was ready to ban the WBF in France.
+On 29 July 2014, the sanctioning commission, the Bund Deutscher Berufsboxer (BDB; Association of German Professional Boxers), followed the WBF decision and officially changed the bout outcome to 'no-contest'.
+BDB President Thomas Pütz apologised for the "bad decision" and stated that there would be an investigation of the said event and a hearing of Manfred Küchler to determine whether he would be suspended.
+On 7 August 2014, after reviewing the bout, the WBO agreed with the WBF and BDB and declared it a 'no-contest'; they did not order a rematch, since Hammer was the organization's reigning middleweight champion.